 The Czech Republic, a country with developed nuclear energy, dedicates systematic care to educating and training human resources and specialists to ensure provision of reliable operation and manufacturing of various nuclear devices, and carrying out research and developmental activities.

-Basic courses (on MS level) in nuclear physics and its application and engineering in full scale are provided at four main universities (Prague Charles and Technical Universities, Brno Masaryk University and Plzen Technical University).
-These universities provide also post gradual courses and PhD studies.
-There are many partial courses on use of radioactive sources and radioprotection as part of education in chemistry, biology and other sciences.
+Basic courses (on MS level) in nuclear physics and its application and engineering in full scale are provided at four main universities (Prague: Charles and Technical Universities, Brno: Masaryk University and Plzen: University of West Bohemia).
+These universities also provide post graduate courses and PhD. studies.
+There are many partial courses on the use of radioactive sources and radiation protection as part of education in chemistry, biology and other sciences.

 2.10.
 Stakeholder Communication

-Communication of governmental institutions with public is governed by openness and transparency and ruled by Act on provision of information (Act 106/1999 Coll.).
-Practically it is realized by internet services (http://www.statnisprava.cz , https://portal.gov.cz, www.sujb.cz , www.mpo.cz
+Communication of governmental institutions with the public is operated with openness and transparency and is governed by the Act on provision of information (Act No. 106/1999 Coll.)
+In practice, it is implemented by internet services (http://www.statnisprava.cz, https://portal.gov.cz, www.sujb.cz, www.mpo.cz).

-Among the neighbouring states mutual information has a prominent role with Austria and Germany.
-The respective agreement is very carefully formulated in details and is followed by several arrangement setting-up technical details.
+Mutual information has a prominent role in relations with Austria and Germany.
+The respective agreements are formulated very carefully in terms of their details and are followed by several arrangements establishing technical details.